isc-projects/stork/doc/devel.rst

   monitoring its Kea DHCPv4 service.

 * ``agent-kea-ha1`` and ``agent-kea-ha2`` - These two containers
   should, in general, be run together.
-They have each a Kea DHCPv4 server instance configured in a HA pair.
+They each have a Kea DHCPv4 server instance configured in a HA pair.
 With both running and registered as machines in Stork, users can observe certain HA mechanisms, such as one taking over the traffic if the partner becomes unavailable.

 * ``traffic-dhcp`` - This container is optional.
-If started, it will transmit DHCP packets to agent-kea.
+If started, it will transmit DHCP packets to ``agent-kea``.
 It may be useful to observe non-zero statistics coming from Kea.
-When running Stork in docker, ``rake start_traffic_dhcp`` can be used to conveniently control traffic.
+When running Stork in Docker, ``rake start_traffic_dhcp`` can be used to conveniently control traffic.